 You can choose to finish your Durabric cladding using a number of different styles.
 Please note that Durabric panels must only be painted / sealed with ACRYLIC paint / products - DO NOT USE ENAMEL PRODUCTS.
 Enamel paint products or thinners may cause the bricks to become soft.

-Durabric is a wholly Australian owned and run company that manufactures quality Australian made fake brick cladding for commercial and residential use.
+Durabric is a wholly Australian owned and run company that manufactures quality Australian made imitation brick cladding for commercial and residential use.
 We supply shop-fitters, builders, creative-designers, architects, small to large businesses, retail outlets, restaurants and cafés, work-place offices, building companies of all sizes, and of course - the general public.